sktime/skpro/docs/installation.rst

     python setup.py docs

 Note that bleeding edge installations are likely contain bugs are not recommended for productive environments.

+If you like to contribute to documentation please refer to our :doc:`contribution guide <contributing>`.

 .. _pip: http://www.pip-installer.org/